 “Progress will depend not only on government action, but on wider civic society; trade unions must play a central role in the progressive alliance.”

 So in sum, when it comes to reducing inequality trade unions are still the only show in town.
-The big questions is whether this is a palatable conclusion for Ed Miliband at a time when the press are so keen to paint him as “Red Ed in the pocket of the unions”.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The big questions is whether this is a palatable conclusion for Ed Miliband at a time when the press are so keen to paint him as “Red Ed in the pocket of the unions”.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.